Chapter 13 Bankruptcy

-Many courts use a three-factor test to determine if repaying your student loans would cause undue hardship, called the Brunner test (after a court case of the same case).
+Many courts use a three-factor test to determine if repaying your student loans would cause undue hardship, called the Brunner test (after a court case of the same name).
 Not all courts use this test, but even in those that don’t, it’s still difficult to discharge a student loan.

 Under the Brunner test, a bankruptcy court looks at the following three factors to determine if repayment of your student loans would cause an undue hardship:

 - Based upon your current income and expenses, you cannot maintain a minimal standard of living for yourself and your dependents if you are forced to repay your loans.

 - Your current financial situation is likely to continue for a big part of the repayment period.